The 6 Worst “Healthy” Foods for Your Teeth

 The most commonly cited cause of tooth erosion is dietary acid, and citrus fruits are the top culprit: They’re as low on the pH scale as it gets for foods.
 A study printed in the journal General Dentistry examined the effect of citrus-fruit juice on oral health over a 20-week period.
 Lemon juice showed the most severe damage to frontal enamel, followed by grapefruit juice, orange juice and lastly (of course), water.

-You might like to slice lemons and other citrus fruits into water and sip it all day, but that’s actually the worst way to enjoy it when it comes to your teeth.
-One study showed that drinking slowly throughout the day damages teeth more than downing it in one sitting.
-If you’re a fan of spa water, try using a straw to limit acidic contact and to keep your pearly whites strong.
+You might like to slice lemons and other citrus fruits into water and sip it all day, but if you’re a fan of spa water, try using a straw to limit acidic contact and to keep your pearly whites strong.